Decay behavior and optical parameter identification for spatial-frequency domain imaging by the radiative transport equation: Introduction

 \section{Introduction}

 In near-infrared spectroscopy, light illumination in spatial-frequency domain has been developed as a tool which is concise as the continuous-wave illumination and informative as the frequency-domain illumination \cite{Gioux-Mazhar-Cuccia19}.
 The spatial-frequency domain imaging (SFDI) is capable of determining both absorption and scattering coefficients from time-independent measurements.
 SFDI is mainly used to extract optical properties at depths of the order of millimeters.
 SFDI was used for imaging skin flap oxygenation during reconstructive breast surgery \cite{Gioux-etal11}.
 It was also used to record biochemical compositional changes in port wine stain after laser therapy \cite{Mazhar-etal12}.
 Tissue optical properties of a human volar forearm were estimated by SFDI \cite{Nadeau-etal14}.
 Burn wounds were examined by SFDI coupled with laser speckle imaging \cite{Ponticorvo-etal14}.
+See a recent review by Angelo, et al.~\cite{Angelo-etal18} and references therein.

+The above mentioned works show that SFDI can exclusively study shallow regions near the skin.
 In SFDI, spatially modulated incident beams rapidly decay in biological tissue \cite{Cuccia-etal09}.
+In this paper, we further investigate this feature of SFDI.
 This property of SFDI is advantageous when we are interested in measuring optical properties of shallow regions.
 Even when the thickness is thin, we can assume the half space, which is unbounded in the depth direction.
 In this paper, we identify optical properties of the top layer of a layered medium.
 It is not possible to extract optical properties of the top layer in the standard setting of near-infrared spectroscopy, in which optical fibers are attached on the top of a layered medium, because near-infrared light propagates not only in the top layer but reaches deeper layers.

+In this paper, the ability to extract optical properties of the top layer is tested by different numerical phantoms.
+Moreover, optical properties of the top layer of a solid phantom is determined.
+As a numerical tool for this parameter identification, we demonstrate that the numerical scheme for the radiative transport equation (RTE) based on the method of rotated reference frames \cite{Markel04,Panasyuk-etal06} provides an efficient numerical algorithm for SFDI partially because the method relies on the Fourier transform in the spatial frequency domain.